Bunnings adopts photoluminescent exit signs as part of its sustainability strategy

 Legacy electric exit signs being replaced

 SmarterLite provides Safety Path Photoluminescent Exit Signs to Bunnings for its store fitouts and refurbishments.
 SmarterLite’s Chief Technology Officer, Zoran Ovuka, explained “With so many exit signs across their buildings, it makes environmental and commercial sense to replace legacy electric exit signs with high-performing photoluminescent exit signs.
-Bunnings no longer has to worry about identifying and regularly repairing faulty exit lights, their emissions are lower, and no spent signs, batteries or light globes being sent to landfill.”
+Bunnings no longer has to worry about identifying and regularly repairing faulty exit lights, their emissions are lower, and no spent signs, batteries or light globes are being sent to landfill.”

 “With an average of 40 lights per store, across the 50 stores that have converted, we estimate that Bunnings has eliminated about 150,000 kg CO2e from its emissions every year.
 With an expected life of thirty years, the lifetime financial savings through their operation mean they are commercially viable option for new buildings, refurbishments and maintenance.”